LavaMoat/LavaTube/README.md

-    // a function that allows you to reveal additional props for a value (eg Map entries) defaultGetAdditionalProps, // [default handles Map and Set for this Realm] };
+    // a function that allows you to reveal additional props for a value (eg Map entries) defaultGetAdditionalProps, // [default handles Map and Set for this Realm]

+    // a boolean indicating if we should search depth first instead of breadth first depthFirst, // [default false]
+};
 ```